irwincollin/BusyBe/README.md

 This project is the first part of my new year's resolution to code, and commit, every day.
 I also want to learn some basics of computer vision

-Current setup steps:
+Current setup steps

 Download and install latest 32-bit python 2.* package NOTE: Make sure that you mark the 'set path' option during install.

 Download and install latest numpy superpack for python 2.*

 Download and install latest scipy superpack for python 2.*

-Download and run the self-extracting ZIP for latest OpenCV.
+Download and run the self-extracting ZIP for openCV 2.4.
 Remember where you extract OpenCV to.
+NOTE: I tried used the latest 'stab'e openCV and it was too buggy to use.

 Copy \openc\build\python\2.7\cv2.pyd from the place you extracted OpenCV to c:\python2.7\lib\site-packages Reboot!